linuxdeepin/deepin-manual/manual-assets/professional/dde-printer/en_US/index.md

 ### Printer Manager Interface

-Once a printer is added successfully, when you click the printer in the interface of printer manager, you can see four buttons on the right, which are "Properties", "Print Queue", "Print Test Page", "Supplies" and "Troubleshoot".
+Once a printer is added successfully, when you click the printer in the interface of printer manager, you can see four buttons on the right, which are "Properties", "Print Queue", "Print Test Page", and "Troubleshoot".

 ![0|9printer management](jpg/9printer-management.png)